CalebBell/thermo/README.rst

 for these EOS, CoolProp will remain prioritized; developed in C++, it is simply much faster than code can be in pure Python.

-Electrolyte models.
-The Pitzer, Bromley, and LIQUAC models have been in development along with parameter databases for them.
+Electrolyte models: The Pitzer, Bromley, and LIQUAC models have been in development along with parameter databases for them.
 The ion database currently has ~300 species, few of them with much data available.
-Phase eqlibria with these models is also in progress.
+Phase equilibria with these models is also in progress.

-Safety information, regulatory information, and economic data for chemicals.
+Safety information, regulatory information, and economic data for chemicals:
 This functionality has been included, but is not yet very mature.
 This is a low priority.